The 7 Best Heart Disease iPhone & Android Apps of 2013

 Echocardiography Atlas by Epocrates

-iPhone – 4 stars with 26 ratings – Free
+iPhone – 4 stars with 38 ratings – Free

-If you're a cardiologist, cardiac surgeon, sonographer, medical student, or anyone who wants an inside look at heart diseases, you'll do well to download the Echocardiography Atlas by Epocrates app, edited by Scott D. Solomon, MD.
+If you're a cardiologist, cardiac surgeon, sonographer, medical student, or just curious about heart disease, take a peek at the Echocardiography Atlas by Epocrates app.
+Scott D. Solomon, MD edits the app.

 Instant Heart Rate